Interpolatory $\mathcal{H}_2$-optimality Conditions for Structured Linear Time-invariant Systems: Second-order Systems

 In this section, we consider a prominent class of \acp{strom}, namely the \ac{lti} second-order systems of the form

-where $\hM, \hE, \hK \in \RRff$ are, respectively, the mass, damping, and stiffness matrices; $\hB \in \RRfi$ is the input-to-state map; $\hC \in \RRof$ is the state-to-output map; $\hx(t) \in \RRf$ is the internal state; $u(t) \in \RRi$ are the inputs, and $\hy(t) \in \RRo$ are outputs.
+where $\hE, \hK \in \RRff$ are, respectively, the damping and stiffness matrices; $\hB \in \RRfi$ is the input-to-state map; $\hC \in \RRof$ is the state-to-output map; $\hx(t) \in \RRf$ is the internal state; $u(t) \in \RRi$ are the inputs, and $\hy(t) \in \RRo$ are outputs.
+It is common to also include an invertible mass matrix $\hM$ multiplying the second derivative $\ddot{\hx}$, but here we take it to be the identity matrix without loss of generality.
+We denote such systems by $(\hE, \hK, \hB, \hC)$.
 These systems appear frequently, e.g., in analyzing mechanical or electrical systems (see, e.g.,~\cite{ReiS08} and references within).
 The transfer function of~\eqref{eq:so-sys-r} is given by

-We assume that the mass matrix $\hM$ is invertible and that the matrix pencil $\lambda^2 \hM + \lambda \hE + \hK$ is asymptotically stable.
-These assumptions are sufficient for~\eqref{eq:abc-l2-bounded} and~\eqref{eq:ainv-bounded} to hold.
-Again, the transfer function $H$ of the \ac{fom} can be associated to a finite-dimensional, second-order systems, but that is not necessary in the following (it is enough that it has a finite $\Htwo$ norm).
+We assume that the matrix pencil $\lambda^2 \hI + \lambda \hE + \hK$ is asymptotically stable, which makes the properties in~\eqref{eq:a-l2-bounded} and~\eqref{eq:a-linf-bounded} true.
+Again, the transfer function $H$ of the \ac{fom} can be associated to a finite-dimensional, second-order system, but that is not necessary in the following (it is enough that it has a finite $\Htwo$ norm).